Museum Le Mayeur

 Museum Le Mayeur information

 Despite security (some of Le Mayeur paintings have sold for US$150,000) and conservation problems, almost 90 of Le Mayeur's paintings are displayed inside the museum in a naturalistic Balinese interior of woven fibres.
 Some of Le Mayeur’s early works are impressionist paintings from his travels in Africa, India, the Mediterranean and the South Pacific.
 Paintings from his early period in Bali are romantic depictions of daily life and beautiful Balinese women – often Ni Polok.
-The works from the 1950s are in much better condition and show fewer signs of wear and tear, displaying the vibrant colours that later became popular with young Balinese artists.
+The works from the 1950s are in much better condition, displaying the vibrant colours that later became popular with young Balinese artists.
 Look for the haunting black-and-white photos of Ni Polok.